Hassan-Bahrami/2D_Quadrangulation/README.md

 # 2D Quadrangulation
 This is a C++ project to fit a Quad grid on a 2D mesh.
-The fitted grid is either can be completely covered by the mesh (inside of the mesh) or completely can covere the 2D mesh (The border quads have overlaps with the outside as well).
+The fitted grid can either completely cover the mesh (inside) or extend beyond it (border quads overlap with the outside).

 ## Dependencies
 The code relies on: